 HDL cholesterol is often referred to as the “good” cholesterol because it absorbs LDL cholesterol and carries it back to the liver.
 It’s the liver’s job to then flush it from the body, or filter and ‘clean it up’ so that the body can reuse what it needs.
 HDL basically cleans up after LDL, and consequently decreases the plaque buildup on the blood vessels.
 High levels of HDL cholesterol can reduce your risk for diseases like heart disease and stroke, and complications like atherosclerosis.

 Having a high HDL to LDL (HDL/LDL ratio) can offset a total high cholesterol number because of HDL’s positive effects on the body.
 Overall, cholesterol is important for health.
 It’s needed for making cell walls, hormones, tissues, bile acid, and vitamin D.

-The information in this article doesn’t replace medical advice, but there are things that Fit Pro’s can do to help clients manage their HDL/LDL ratio and an overall healthy cholesterol level.
+The information in this article doesn’t replace medical advice, but there are things that personal trainers can do to help clients manage their HDL/LDL ratio and an overall healthy cholesterol level.